1. Introduction

 - Pre-pitched tents and glamping options are available at an additional cost, you can request more information from the accessibility team on accessibility@boomtownfair.co.uk.

-Who can stay: The verified accessibility customer, approved EC, and up to two pre-registered friends/family.
-To protect the capacity and comfort of the accessible campsite, we’re unable to make exceptions to this group limit.
+Who can stay: The verified accessibility customer and up to three guests.
+To protect the capacity and comfort of the accessible campsite, we’re unable to make exceptions to this four person group limit.

 Accessibility requests are a two-step process.
 You must have a valid Nimbus Access Card number before completing your Boomtown Accessibility Request Form by 1 July 2026.
 Apply early, as Nimbus processing can take time.